-Office lease: The Association has an operating lease for office space, which expires June 30, 2018.
+• Office lease: The Association has an operating lease for office space, which expires June 30, 2018.
 The lease does not require a security deposit but it does require that the Association maintain its membership status with the American Council on Education, the landlord.
 The lease also contains an escalation clause that adjusts the annual base rentals until year eight of the lease term.
-For years eight, nine, and ten of the lease term, the base rentals remain constant without escalation.
+For years eight, nine, and 10 of the lease term, the base rentals remain constant without escalation.
 Generally accepted accounting principles require that the scheduled rent increases resulting from the escalation of base rentals be recorded as a liability and amortized ratably over the life of that lease.
 Therefore, the Association has recorded a deferred rent liability in the accompanying statement of financial position which is being amortized on a basis to achieve straight-line expense over the life of the lease.

-Rent expense, including pass through costs such as real estate taxes and operating expenses, totaled \$304,300 for the year ended September 30, 2015.
+Rent expense, including pass through costs such as real estate taxes and operating expenses, totaled \$298,910 and \$304,300 for the years ended September 30, 2016 and 2015, respectively.